algorandfoundation/specs/dev/TEAL_opcodes.md

 - Opcode: 0xa6
 - Pops: *... stack*, {[]byte A}, {[]byte B}
 - Pushes: uint64
-- A is less than or equal to B, where A and B are byteslices interpreted as big-endian unsigned integers => { 0 or 1}
+- A is less than or equal to B, where A and B are byte-arrays interpreted as big-endian unsigned integers => { 0 or 1}
 - LogicSigVersion >= 4

 ## b>=